ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.0.0
+### Release 1.0.1

- - The screaming fast Oj::Doc parser added.
+ - Fixed compatibility problems with Ruby 1.8.7.

 ## <a name="description">Description</a>